cntehang/best-practices/vue/vue-setup-sample.md

 }
 ```

-In the above code, we map the `fetchProducts` to a local method with the same name, then call it in `created()` lifecycle event.
+In the above code, we map the `fetchProducts` action to a local method with the same name, then call it when the component is created.

 ## 7. Add Router